billxsheng/-CPST/Systems-Design/7-Database.md

 - Common way to shard is to use user last name initial or user location
 - Disadvantage is that you will need to update app logic to work with shards, complex SQL queries, data distribution can become lopsided (rebalancing adds additional complexity or you can use a sharding function to properly distribute data)
 - Joining data from multiple shards as well as adding more hardware increases complexity
+- Vertical sharding stores tables/columns in a seperate database or table
+- Horizontal sharding stores rows in multiple database clusters

 #### Denormalization
 - Improves read performance at the expense of write performance